arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 Create a database, like "pcars" and be sure your mysql user have all grant access to it, when you will lift the app all table will be created.

-Edit the file in: /config/connection.js with your database-infos into 'PcarsServer'
+Edit the file in: /config/connection.js with your database-infos into 'Mysql' object or if you want to use an other adaptater like mongoDB, don't forget to change the adaptater used into /config/models.js and /config/env/production.js

 ## Usage